Chart Color Schemes

 The level of residential development activity in Beckenham - Kenwick - Langford was found to be higher than 90% of real estate markets across the country

-Beckenham-Kenwick-Langford has recorded approximately 111 residential property approvals per year over the past five financial years, totalling 555 homes.
-As of FY26, 70 approvals have been recorded.
-On average, 4.6 people have moved to the area annually for each dwelling built between FY21 and FY25, indicating high demand outpacing supply which may impact prices positively.
-The average construction cost value per dwelling is $219,000, below the regional average, suggesting affordable housing options.
+Beckenham-Kenwick-Langford recorded approximately 111 residential property approvals annually over the past five financial years, totalling 555 homes.
+As of FY26, 83 approvals have been granted.
+On average, 4.6 people moved to the area per dwelling built between FY21 and FY25, indicating high demand outpacing supply, which typically influences prices positively and intensifies competition among buyers.
+The average construction cost for new homes was $219,000 during this period, below the regional average, suggesting more affordable housing options.

 This financial year has seen $89.9 million in commercial approvals, reflecting robust local commercial activity.
-Compared to Greater Perth, Beckenham-Kenwick-Langford exhibits elevated construction levels, balancing buyer choice and supporting property values.
-New building activity comprises 73.0% standalone homes and 27.0% townhouses or apartments, maintaining the area's suburban character focused on family homes.
+Compared to Greater Perth, Beckenham-Kenwick-Langford exhibits elevated construction levels (14.0% above the regional average per person over five years), balancing buyer choice while supporting current property values.
+New building activity comprises 73.0% standalone homes and 27.0% townhouses or apartments, preserving the area's traditional suburban character focused on family homes.

 Frequently Asked Questions - Development